forestryio/forestry.io/hugo/content/blog/hugo-and-jekyll-compared.md

 * **Tags**, allow you to add custom Liquid tags
 * **Filters**, allow you to modify the output of Liquid tags and variables

-For example, we’ve built a [menu plugin](https://github.com/forestryio/jekyll-menus) for Jekyll that allows you to manage menus inside Forestry.
+For example, we’ve built a [menu plugin](https://github.com/forestryio/jekyll-menus) for Jekyll that allows you to manage menus inside the Forestry CMS.

 Another great feature of Jekyll is that it has a well-supported [Wordpress importer](http://import.jekyllrb.com/docs/wordpress/).
 With 30% of the internet using Wordpress, it’s great to know migrating to the modern stack is easy.